 - A. Buy and Hold.
 A buy and hold strategy shall generally be followed.
 A buy and hold strategy requires that the portfolio be kept sufficiently liquid to preclude the undesirable sale of investments prior to maturity.
 Occasionally, the City Treasurer may find it advantageous to sell an investment prior to maturity, such as when the return for an alternative investment would significantly exceed the loss on the current investment.
 The sale of investments prior to maturity should be only on an exception basis and only when it is clearly favorable to do so.
 To further provide for liquidity, investments will be made only in readily marketable securities actively traded in the secondary market. - B. Benchmark.
-The City shall use the LAIF interest rate as a benchmark to measure whether or not the City's portfolio net yields are matching or surpassing the market yield.
-The benchmark and investment performance will be reviewed by the Finance and Audit Standing Committee as market conditions warrant or when the benchmark is not met for a consecutive one-year period. - C. Per Indenture Provisions.
+The City's overall investment strategy is passive.
+The City intends to hold its investments to maturity.
+The City shall use the LAIF interest apportionment rate, the 1-year U.S. Treasury Note and the 2-year U.S. Treasury -asNote as a useful benchmarks to measure whether or not the City's portfolio net yields are matching or surpassing the market yields.
+The benchmarks and investment performance will be reviewed by the Finance and Audit Standing Committee as market conditions warrant or when the benchmarks is not are not met for a consecutive one-year period. - C. Per Indenture Provisions.
 Investments held separately for bond proceeds will follow the trust indenture for each issue.